kuruwa2/ctf-writeups/INS'hAck_2019/Readme.md

 # INS'hAck_2019

-First CTF event I participate
+First CTF event I participated in

 Cooperate with Rockpelt.
 Appreciate help from dyadi and Kevin